top of page

 Raised north of Copenhagen (Denmark) Victor Plank Harms grew up in the 90s watching a lot of American TV (like, a LOT!
 Maybe it was not that bad for kids back then?)
 He found escape in Spider Man’s acrobatic moves saving the city (New York) from its anxieties.

-Today, as a TV showrunner and lifelong student of yoga, he splits his time as a storyteller on set and on the mat surrendering to New York strangers who quickly turn into friends.
+Today, as a TV showrunner and lifelong student of yoga, he splits his time as a storyteller on set and on the mat surrendering

 P.S.
 This is the first bio Victor has ever written about himself in the third person.